uq1/JediKnightGalaxies/README.md

 In order to run dedicated server, you must use the JKGalaxiesDed binary, running dedicated from the main executable is currently not allowed because it is broken with the addition of a modular renderer.

 ## Developer Notes ##

-Cmake not functioning at the moment.
-Find the MSVS C++ Express 2010 solution inside codemp/ .

 JKG is licensed under GPLv2 as free software.
 You are free to use, modify and redistribute JKG following the terms in LICENSE.txt.